twisterghost/jankbot/README.md

 Installing jankbot is pretty simple, really!
 Jankbot was designed and developed on Linux machines.
 There shouldn't be any trouble installing on a Linux distro, or OSX.
 Installing and running on Windows is possible, but unsupported and requires prerequisites to be installed.
+Windows does not ship with the resources to connect securely to Steam.

 You will need:
 * NodeJS v0.10.x or higher